Nemandza82/Symd/README.md

 symd::map(twoDOutput, [&](auto a, auto b) { return a + b; }, twoDInput1, twoDInput2);
 ```

-### Can I use custom data source with Symd?
+### Can I use a custom data source with Symd?

-Chances are that you will be using your own matrix/vector or some third party classes for storing data which are not nativly supported by Symd (eg OpenCV matrix).
+Chances are that you will be using your own matrix/vector or some third party classes for storing data which are not natively supported by Symd (eg OpenCV matrix).
 Using such classes as inputs and outputs with Symd is possible.
-You need to overload methods for geting size of data and accessing elements before including Symd.
+You need to overload methods for getting size of data and accessing elements before including Symd.
 Example:

 ```cpp
 namespace symd::__internal__